PowerShell/SecretStore/Docs/DesignDoc.md

 ### Data file encryption

 The data file uses symmetric encryption with an AES 256 key.
-The Aes key, along with an iv value, is stored in the data file along with the secret data  and metadata.
+The AES key, along with an iv value, is stored in the data file along with the secret data  and metadata.
 If a password is required, then a new Aes key is cryptographically derived from the stored Aes key plus the provided password, and the derived key is used for encryption.
 For password-less operation, the stored Aes key itself is used for encryption.